-and rice being approved by U.S. regulatory bodies, the salmon had not (as of 2018) been released into the U.S. market and the Golden Rice rollout remains stalled.
+The top 20 meat and dairy companies combined emit more greenhouse gases than either Germany, Canada, Australia, the UK or France.288 and rice being approved by U.S. regulatory bodies, the salmon had not (as of 2018) been released into the U.S. market and the Golden Rice rollout remains stalled.

-The AquAdvantage salmon, the first FDA-approved genetically modified food animal, was given the green light in 2015, after sixteen years in development.
+The AquAdvantage salmon, the first FDA-approved genetically modified food animal,304 was given the green light in 2015, after sixteen years in development.
 Although available for sale in Canada since 2017, the salmon isn't grown in the United States.
-Environmental NGOs, such as Food & Water Watch and Friends of the Earth, have raised the alarm regarding public health about eating what Friends of the Earth calls "synthetic salmon," and the effect of "Frankenfish" on wild ecosystems.
+Environmental NGOs, such as Food & Water Watch305 and Friends of the Earth,306 have raised the alarm regarding public health about eating what Friends of the Earth calls "synthetic salmon," and the effect of "Frankenfish" on wild ecosystems.

-In the case of Golden Rice, groups such as GRAIN, India-based Navdanya, and Greenpeace have claimed its introduction would promote monocultures, limit farmers' choices, threaten biodiversity and conventional rice breeds, and jeopardize food sovereignty.307,308,309
+In the case of Golden Rice, groups such as GRAIN, India-based Navdanya, and Greenpeace have claimed its introduction would promote monocultures, limit farmers' choices, threaten biodiversity and conventional rice breeds, and jeopardize food sovereignty.^{307,308,309}